fNIRS/snirf-samples/README.md

 - The text-based [JSNIRF](https://github.com/OpenJData/jsnirf) data files
   (`.jnirs`) are actually [JSON](http://json.org) files with [JData-compliant annotations](http://openjdata.org).
-The JSNIRF/JSON files are even more broadly supported, including platforms where HDF5 is not avaible such as GNU Octave or MATLAB older than R2011a.
+The JSNIRF/JSON files are broadly supported, including platforms where HDF5 is not avaible such as GNU Octave or MATLAB older than R2011a.
 The `.jnirs` files can be opened by a text editor and are directly human-readable.